luljn/The-Social-Network-2.0/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

+## Description

+This is "The Social Network" project built with Angular and JSON Server.
+Find the initial code (in PHP) here : https://github.com/luljn/The-Social-Network.

-## Development server
+## Run the project with a Development server

+Firstly, get the code of the API used by the application, here : https://github.com/luljn/The-Social-Network-API.

+At the root of the API code, run the command : `npm run start`.
+Navigate to `http://localhost:3000/` to see the informations retrieved by the API in your browser.

-Run `ng serve` for a dev server.
+Then run `ng serve` at the root of this project for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding